 - Spray the paint outdoors for better ventilation.

-Spray paint dries slower on wood because wood is a porous surface that absorbs the paint deeply.
-This makes it difficult for the solvent to evaporate since most of it is soaked into the wood grain where there’s no air circulation.
-On average, a coating dries within 2 hours over a wooden surface.
+Since wood is a porous material it will absorb the paint deeply, which makes it difficult for the solvent to evaporate since most of it is soaked into the wood grain where there’s no air circulation.

-On average, a coating dries within 30-60 minutes over a metal.
+Spray paints dries within 30 minutes over a cardboard.

 Spray paints dry fast on glass because their surface is non-porous, so the coating doesn’t soak into the glass.
 Since most of the coating is exposed to air, the solvent evaporates faster.
 On average, a coating dries within 30 minutes over a glass surface.